kw-ch/kw-ch.github.io/_posts/2022-12-28-stm32-development.md

 ---
 layout: post
-title: "Getting Blinky on STM32 using STM32CubeMX, VSCode and MSYS2"
+title: "Getting Blinky on STM32 using STM32CubeMX, VSCode and MSYS2 on Windows"
 categories: misc
 ---

+EDIT: Rejoice!
+STMicroelectronics has made a VSCode extension for STM32.
+Though it is still new, and still has a ways to go, it's a step in the right direction.

 This is a quick writeup that walks through the process of setting up VSCode for STM32 development.
 I wanted to make VSCode my all-in-one code editor (for both embedded and non-embedded stuff) and this is how I did it.

+Some of you may ask why don't I just use Linux.
+Well I'd love to switch over to Linux (and leave Windows entirely), but as a student, I sometimes need to download software that's not really well-supported (or at all) on Linux.
+I actually have a dual boot setup but I've found that having to constantly reboot to switch between the two OS's is a bit annoying so I mainly just compromise by using MSYS2 which is honestly good enough for me.
+I may switch over in the future and update this when I do.

 # The Software
 Before we begin, it's important to get to know our tools.

 In VSCode, you'll need to install the C/C++ extension and Makefile tools extension (both from Microsoft).

 **STM32CubeMX** is a graphical configuration tool that lets you do things like set up peripherals, configure the clock, etc. It then generates the necessary initialization code to get things going.
-The important part is that CubeMX can generate makefiles which allows you to build your project without having to use an IDE.
+The important part is that CubeMX can generate makefiles which allows you to build your project without having to use the STM32CubeIDE.

 **MSYS2** is a collection of tools that basically simulates a Linux/Unix-like environment on Windows.
 We use MSYS2 to install a few tools that we need such as the GNU ARM Embedded Toolchain which consists of 4 packages:
 - `arm-none-eabi-gcc`